aridjayarecipes/cutesrecipes.web.app/content/post/2161-steps-to-make-quick-poached-white-fish.md

 1. Get 2 Tbsp butter
 1. Take sprigs Thyme
 1. Make ready 1 tsp Garlic
-1. Get  Salt &amp; Pepper
+1. Get  Salt & Pepper

-It&#39;s also a great way to make lean white fish more For a light dinner that&#39;s more than a salad, try poaching a piece of white fish in a leek and ginger infused.
+It's also a great way to make lean white fish more For a light dinner that's more than a salad, try poaching a piece of white fish in a leek and ginger infused.
 Poached fish is a simple and delicious dish that can be prepared quickly and easily.
 Alternately, you can prepare a basic white wine sauce in advance to serve with the poached fish.
 Gently poaching fish in a flavorful liquid just about guarantees a perfect outcome—juicy, tasty fillets.

 <!--inarticleads2-->